daniel-frak/dummy4j/README.md

 Finally, if you disagree with any details of how this project is maintained, feel free to create an issue!

+## API stability notice

+While you are encouraged to start using it now, beware that the API of every version before 1.0.0 is considered less stable than it will be after hitting that milestone - versions 0.X.X are intended to fine-tune the API for general usability (with your input).

+**The API of 0.X.X is not expected to change substantially**, however it is still important to be aware of this.

 ## Data sources

 Below are given notable sources from which data was gathered for dummy4j.